Phone numbers

 Bipolar disorder typically causes mood swings, with people experiencing highs (mania) and lows (depression).
 The symptoms of bipolar disorder and the intensity of these mood swings can be different for each person.

-• Bipolar type 1 – if you have experienced an episode of mania lasting longer than one week, or one that has been so severe that you required hospitalisation, then you may have bipolar 1.
-People often find that their depressive episodes are shorter or less intense with bipolar 1, but their mania is more severe
+If you've experienced an episode of mania lasting longer than 1 week, or one that's been so severe that you required hospitalisation, then you may have bipolar 1.
+People often find that their depressive episodes are shorter or less intense with bipolar 1, but their mania is more severe.

-• Bipolar type 2 – you may be diagnosed with bipolar type 2 if you have regular episodes of depression, with milder manic episodes.
-Less severe mania is known as hypomania
+You may be diagnosed with bipolar type 2 if you have regular episodes of depression, with milder manic episodes.
+Less severe mania is known as hypomania.

-• Rapid cycling bipolar – rapid cycling bipolar disorder is diagnosed when you have had more than four mood swings in one year.
+Rapid cycling bipolar disorder is diagnosed when you've had more than four mood swings in one year.
 These might be depressive episodes, manic/hypomanic episodes, or a mixture of the two.
-Your episodes may last for months, weeks or days at a time, and there may be short periods in between episodes where your mood is stable
+Your episodes may last for months, weeks or days at a time, and there may be short periods in between episodes where your mood is stable.

-• Cyclothymia (also known as cyclothymic disorder) – you may receive a diagnosis of cyclothymia if you have experienced both depressive and hypomanic episodes over the course of two years, but these aren’t severe enough to be diagnosed as bipolar 1 or 2.
+You may receive a diagnosis of cyclothymia if you've experienced both depressive and hypomanic episodes over the course of 2 years, but these aren’t severe enough to be diagnosed as bipolar 1 or 2.
 The mood swings that you experience as part of cyclothymia can last longer than in other types of bipolar disorder.
-Cyclothymia can also develop into full blown bipolar disorder
+Cyclothymia can also develop into full blown bipolar disorder.

 Out of the four types of bipolar disorder, the most common diagnoses are bipolar type 1 and bipolar type 2.
 We explore these in more detail below.